webappmanager/toolbox/README.md

 Changelog
 =========

+0.0.5 - April 10 2013
+ * Fixing server definition in rails and tomcat deploys

 0.0.4 - March 13 2013
  * Removing ERB support and moving to ruby variable injection scheme to improve safety
  * Renaming the file extensions to reflect the ERB removal